justhamade/vagrant-tutorial/README.md

 First, make sure your development machine has [VirtualBox](http://www.virtualbox.org) installed.
 After this, [download the appropriate Vagrant package for your OS](http://downloads.vagrantup.com) and install that.
 If you're not on Mac OS X or Windows, you'll need to add `/opt/vagrant/bin` to your `PATH`.
 After this, you're ready to go!
-Here are some common install steps
+Here are some common install steps these may need to be altered for your environment.
 ## Debian/Ubuntu
     apt-get install virtualbox vagrant or